esnet/gdg/website/content/docs/gdg/configuration/contexts.md

 ```
 ### Dashboard Settings

-The entires under `dashboard_settings` define custom behavior for how dashboards are imported.
+The entries under `dashboard_settings` define custom behavior for how dashboards are imported.
 They can be typically ignored unless you wish to enable a specialized behavior.

 Valid values are:

 - `ignore_filters`: if you wish to download EVERY folder in grafana and disregard watched folders then set this to true.
+(Excluding CLI params)

 ### Monitored Folders